maxdeliso/teflon/Readme.md

 1. is there any new data?
     * if yes, pass it to the opposite handler with postMessage(...)
 +  is there anything new in the message queue?
-    * if yes, send it however you I know how
+    * if yes, send it however I know how

 ### Future Plans ###